 ‘EZ Serve’ can be grown in full sun or partial shade, and the crunchy stems and crisp leaves have a mild flavor.

 You can find packets of 500 seeds available at Burpee.

-Maturing in 50-70 days, this heat- and bolt-resistant variety can be grown in full sun or partial shade.
+Maturing in 50 to 70 days, this heat- and bolt-resistant variety can be grown in full sun or partial shade.

-The buttery, tender leaves have a mild, almost sweet flavor and grow to a mature height of 8-12 inches.
+The buttery, tender leaves have a mild, almost sweet flavor and grow to a mature height of eight to 12 inches.
 You can harvest them early if you’re a fan of baby greens.

 You’ll find packets of 500 ‘Forellenschluss’ seeds available at Burpee.